Headache Physio helping you relieve the pain of Headache and Migraine

 Can City Physio treat my Headache or Migraine pain?

-If you suffer from headache or migraine pain then City Physio can assist you to eliminate or decrease your headache pain without drugs.
-Our hands on headache Physio treatment will not only decrease or eliminate your headache pain but we will assess the root cause of your headaches.
-Your hands on Physio in the Adelaide CBD will work with you to understand the cause of your headache and will implement treatment strategies so you can prevent your headache from re-occurring or at least reduce the frequency and severity of your headache pain.
+Headache Adelaide – If you suffer from a headache or migraine pain then City Physio can assist you to eliminate or decrease your headache pain without drugs.
+Our hands-on headache Physio treatment will not only decrease or eliminate your headache pain but we will assess the root cause of your headaches.
+Your hands-on Physio in the Adelaide CBD will work with you to understand the cause of your headache and will implement treatment strategies so you can prevent your headache from re-occurring or at least reduce the frequency and severity of your headache pain.

 Headache Adelaide – There are many types of headache – the most common types of headaches are tension headaches, cervicogenic headaches and migraines.

 A tension headache will feel like a squeezing pressure around your head.
 Tension headaches can be caused by stress, long work hours, depression, frowning or squinting which leads to eye strain.
 Tension headaches are more common in females than males.
 Grinding your teeth at night or clenching your jaw may give you tempero-mandibular joint (TMJ) pain or symptoms as well as a headache on one or both sides of your head.
 Your neck and shoulder posture can put strain on your neck spinal joints.
 If your muscles are tight or knotted their resting length will be shortened and this will pull on their attachment to your neck joints.
 This may pinch a nerve supplying the sensory part of your head or the tight muscles can directly pull on your head and scalp.
 Tension headaches can be constant or intermittent and often occur at the end of the week or month.